 - Test Data Default - A default rule which is used when no other Test Data Rule Conditions are met.

-Test Data Rule Sets need to have the following to meet minimum configuration requirements:
+Test Data Rule Suites need to have the following to meet minimum configuration requirements:

 - 1 Test Data Rule